k8ssandra/k8ssandra/docs/content/en/docs/faqs/_index.md

 The chart can be installed to any namespace.
 The following example demonstrates this:

 ```
-# Install k8ssandra-tool in the k8ssandra namespace
-$ helm install k8ssandra k8ssandra/k8ssandra -n k8ssandra --create-namespace
+$ helm install demo k8ssandra/k8ssandra -n k8ssandra --create-namespace
 ```

 ### Can I install multiple releases of k8ssandra?

 Some of the objects installed by the k8ssandra chart are currently configured to be cluster-scoped; consequently, you should only install those components once.
 This should be fixed before version 1.0 to allow multiple installations.
 Other parts can be installed multiple times to allow creating multiple Cassandra clusters in a single k8s cluster.

 ### What components does k8ssandra install?